tj-0-tj/tf-rnd-azure-modules/eks_upgrade.md

 - This process repeats until all nodes in the cluster have been upgraded.
 - At the end of the process, the last buffer node is deleted, maintaining the existing agent node count and zone balance.

-IMPORTANT
+> [!IMPORTANT]
-Ensure that any PodDisruptionBudgets (PDBs) allow for at least one pod replica to be moved at a time otherwise the drain/evict operation will fail.
-If the drain operation fails, the upgrade operation will fail by design to ensure that the applications are not disrupted.
-Please correct what caused the operation to stop (incorrect PDBs, lack of quota, and so on) and re-try the operation.
+> Ensure that any PodDisruptionBudgets (PDBs) allow for at least one pod replica to be moved at a time otherwise the drain/evict operation will fail.
+If the drain operation fails, the upgrade operation will fail by design to ensure that the applications are not disrupted. > > Please correct what caused the operation to stop (incorrect PDBs, lack of quota, and so on) and re-try the operation.

+> [!IMPORTANT]
+>
+> Node surges require subscription quota for the requested max surge count for each upgrade operation.
+For example, a cluster that has five node pools, each with a count of four nodes, has a total of 20 nodes.
+If each node pool has a max surge value of 50%, additional compute and IP quota of 10 nodes (2 nodes * 5 pools) is required to complete the upgrade.
+>
+> The max surge setting on a node pool is persistent.
+Subsequent Kubernetes upgrades or node version upgrades will use this setting.
+You may change the max surge value for your node pools at any time.
+For production node pools, the recommended max-surge setting is 33%.
+>

 #### Check available versions
 To find details of available aks upgrades: